B2B Outreach for Event Planners: 5 Ways to Book Corporate Events

 Event-driven triggers for corporate event planning:

-– New CMO or VP of Marketing hired – They will want to make their mark with a major event
+New CMO or VP of Marketing hired – they’ll want to make their mark with a major event

 Use LinkedIn alerts and Google News alerts to monitor these triggers daily.
 When you spot a trigger, outreach within 48 hours while the timing is relevant.
 Late outreach on a stale trigger is just spam.